-A differential diagnosis can be confirmed by examining a tissue sample (biopsy) of an organ of the body that has cilia, such as sinus cavities or airways.
+A differential diagnosis can be confirmed by examining a tissue sample (biopsy) of an organ of the body with cilia, such as sinus cavities or airways.

-These anomalies in the structures of the cilia, are observed in people who are affected by the Kartagener syndrome.
+These anomalies in the cilia structures are observed in people who are affected by the Kartagener syndrome.

 If the genetic change that causes the disease (mutation) is known, a genetic test record can be made to confirm the diagnosis.

 The Registry of genetic tests provides information on genetic tests for this condition.